The 14 Best Restomods And Recreations You Can Buy Right Now

 Maturo Stradale

-What we’re really looking at here is a full on Group A rally-spec Delta Integrale, with its 2.0-litre turbo four turned up to 400bhp and competition-spec suspension.
+What we’re really looking at here is basically a full on Group A rally-spec Delta Integrale, with its 2.0-litre turbo four turned up to 400bhp and competition-spec suspension.
 Of course, the whole lot is covered by a carbon body.
 Sensing a theme here?
 Inside, things are (slightly) more luxurious, with smatterings of Alcantara.
 Costing a minimum of £400,000, they’ll be built at a rate of just four a year.

 Icon FJ